 Study your customer base

-The most frequently asked question at Walt Disney World is “What time is the 3 o’clock parade?“ This is not joke question; what the guests really mean when they ask this question is: “What time does the 3 o’clock parade get to this location?“
+The most frequently asked question at Walt Disney World is “What time is the 3 o’clock parade?“ This is not a joke question; what the guests really mean is: “What time does the 3 o’clock parade get to this location?”

 As Disney trains Cast Members to know the Guests so well, everyone is trained to expect this question and no-one laughs when it comes up.
 Instead, everyone will say something like: